sg1705/prettier-eslint-vscode-airbnb-demo/README.md

-#Configuring Prettier, ESLint and AirBnb style for TypeScript in VSCode
+# Configuring Prettier, ESLint and AirBnb style for TypeScript in VSCode

 1. Turn on the Prettier extension in VSCode
+   Prettier is a code formatter and a VSCode extension.
+It allows teams to establish code formatting rules, and then it enforces those rules.

 2. Install prettier npm package

 ```